ArtWalk-MoAW/Artwalk/README.md

 # install LiteLLM
 cd Backend
 pip install litellm

+#in tts_service:
+# enter your IP Adress into the .env.example file and delete ".example"
+# you can find out your Ip Adress via this command:
+ipconfig getifaddr en0

 `
 ‼️IMPORTANT: Make sure your Python Version is below 3.13 or >= 3.10‼️